-Here r is the radius of the vortices, an unknown quantity. p is the density of the luminiferous medium in the body, which is also unknown; but if we adopt the theory of Fresnel, and make s the density in space devoid of gross matter, then

-$$\rho = si^2, \qquad (159)$$
+Here r is the radius of the vortices, an unknown quantity. p is the density of the luminiferous medium in the body, which is also unknown; but if we adopt the theory of Fresnel, and make s the density in space devoid of gross matter, then also unknown; but it we adopt the theory of Freshes, and ake s the density in space devoid of gross matter, then $$\rho = si^2, \dots \dots \dots \dots (159)$$ where i is the index of refraction.
+On the theory of MacCullagh and Neumann, $$\rho = s$$ (160) in all bodies.

-(160)

-where i is the index of refraction.

-On the theory of MacCullagh and Neumann, in all bodies.

 μ is the coefficient of magnetic induction, which is unity in empty space or in air. y is the velocity of the vortices at their circumference estimated in the ordinary units.
-Its value is unknown, but it is On the Composition, Structure, and Formation of Beekite.
-95 of refraction of that ray in the body, $\lambda = \frac{\Lambda}{i}. \qquad (162)$ Also ve the velocity of light in the substance, is related to V. the \$. = \$.

-Tu Hence if z be the thickness of the substance through which the ray passes, the angle through which the plane of polarization will be turned will be in degrees.
+Its value is unknown, but it is On the Composition, Structure, and Formation of Beekite. of refraction of that ray in the body, $\lambda = \frac{\Lambda}{i} \dots \dots$ (162)Also v. the velocity of light in the substance, is related to V. the Hence if z be the thickness of the substance through which the ray passes, the angle through which the plane of polarization will be turned will be in degrees.